Caceres Extremadura, Spain Travel Guide

 The cobblestone streets are charming but tough on feet.
 Sturdy, Supportive walking shoes are recommended.

 Many smaller shops close from 2 PM to 5 PM.
-Plan your shopping or errands outside these hours.
+Plan your going shopping or errands outside these hours.

 Use "Buenos días" or "Buenas tardes" instead of just "Hola."